 Paralympic Sports for Veterans with Physical Disabilities

-BORP offers opportunities for Veterans and armed forces members with physical disabilities and visual impairments to participate in sports and fitness activities—on weekends and during the week, on their own or with their family and friends, on bikes, on the court, or on the water.
+BORP offers opportunities for veterans and armed forces members with physical disabilities and visual impairments to participate in sports and fitness activities—on their own or with family and friends.

 In addition we have ongoing Yoga classes serving Veterans at the SF VA Medical Center.